Amit0617/AlgorithmicDesigns/Readme.md

 ### What is this?
 This repository is a collection of whatever I learn to improve my DSA skills.
-I am documenting it because it gives me an opportunity to look back and ponder again on concepts which I have learned with more matured perspective in comparison to my first visit through those concepts.
+I am documenting it because it gives me an opportunity to look back and ponder again on concepts which I had learnt with more matured perspective in comparison to my first visit through those concepts.
 Let's start now.

 # Algorithmic Designs
-Starting with simplest things like `GetInputFromUser.java` and `APlusB.java` to familiarize myself with java language(have used long time ago.)
+Starting with simplest things like `GetInputFromUser.java` and `APlusB.java` to familiarize myself with java language(have used long time ago).

-### Maximum Pairwise Product
+## Maximum Pairwise Product
 Find maximum product of two *distinct* numbers in a list of numbers.

-Now to actually reflect that we have understood the problem we will try to come up with a naive algorithm that just works without much thinking about time and memory constraints.
+Now to actually reflect that we have understood the problem we will try to come up with a naive algorithm that just works.
+We will not think much about time and memory constraints right now.

-###### Naive Algorithm
+##### Naive Algorithm
-A naive approach of doing this will be just multiplying all possible pairs, then comparing them and keep updating the `product` for larger one.
+A naive approach of doing this will be just multiplying all possible pairs of numbers within the given list of numbers, then comparing them and updating the `product` for larger one.
 At the end we will be having the largest possible product in that sequence of numbers.
 An example code is available in repository `MaxPairWiseProduct.java`.

 Fine! so we are done right?
 No.
 The problem with above code is that its time complexity will be &theta;(n<sup>2</sup>).
-How? (link to runtimes section) Which simply means we have to improve our algorithm.
+[How?](link to runtimes section) Which simply means we have to improve our algorithm.

-###### Fast Algorithm
+##### Fast Algorithm
-A faster approach to get maximum pairwise product can be finding two largest numbers in sequence of numbers which will be giving maximum product.
+A faster approach to get maximum pairwise product can be - finding two largest numbers in sequence of numbers because those will be giving maximum product.

 To find first largest and second largest elements, we need to scan only two times through the array and updating two indices i.e., `index1` and `index2` with their position inside array.

 An example code is available in repository `MaxPairWiseProductFast.java`

-###### Testing and Debugging
+##### Testing and Debugging
 The part in algorithm designing which generally gets skipped and often overlooked.
 However, the most important part.
 It is generally assumed that there are multiple ways to implement a logic but in actual there are very few ways(or algorithms) which cover all the edge cases.

 To test our algorithm we will write a program to generate random datasets and will use that in testing our algorithm.

 An example code for generating required inputs is available in repository `RandomNumbers.java`

-We can use `RandomNumbers.java` to create `dataset.txt`.
+We can use `RandomNumbers.java` to create `dataset.txt` by redirecting its output.
 `java RandomNumbers > dataset.txt` in console and then `java MaxPairWiseProductFast < dataset.txt` to use that dataset as input rather than from STDIN (entering yourself).

-###### Stress Testing
+##### Stress Testing
-Now the problem is it is still very slow and boring.
+Now the problem is - it is still very slow and boring.
 We need to test our algorithm heavily and find the finally one that causes our algorithm fail.

 So this is the time to do _Stress Testing_.
 We need following things to do it:-
-*i) Our algorithm which we want to test.*
+*i) Our algorithm which we want to test.*\n
-*ii) Other trivial algorithm(which might be slower) performing same solution* *iii) A random dataset generator.*
+*ii) Other trivial algorithm(which might be slower) performing same solution.*\n *iii) A random dataset generator.*\n
 *iv) An infinite loop which will keep running until we find a test case for which our algorithm gives different solution.*

 Methodology behind all this is that our algorithm must give same answer as the trivial algorithm(assuming it is implemented correctly, obviously) in every case.
 If that's not the case then it must be missing something.